Sacramento Brain & Personal Injury Lawyer, Sacramento Head Injury Attorney

 - Unequal or non-reactive pupils – The pupils do not respond to light in a normal manner, indicating an injury inside the brain.

 Do you feel you may have a potential injury case in Sacramento or Elk Grove CA?
-Contact a Sacramento Head & Personal Injury Attorney at the Sacramento & Elk Grove CA Personal Injury, Brain Injury, Law, Lawyer & Attorney Law Offices of Alan M. Laskin today for a free personal injury case consultation or call (916) 329-9010 for a free injury accident case consultation.
+Contact a Sacramento Head & Personal Injury Attorney at the Sacramento & Elk Grove CA Personal Injury, Brain Injury, Law, Lawyer & Attorney Law Offices of Laskin Balma today for a free personal injury case consultation or call (916) 329-9010 for a free injury accident case consultation.